fer-osorio/cipher-fortis/README.md

 ## Encryption and decryption

-Once we have a Cipher object, for encryption it is only necessary to invoke the member function
+Once we have a Cipher object, for encryption of an array named ``data`` with ``size`` bytes it is only necessary to invoke the member function

 ```
 void encrypt(char*const data, unsigned size)const
 ```

-Same for encryption
+Same for decryption

 ```
 void decrypt(char*const data, unsigned size)const